By Rowan Page | Published on 2020-07-15

 Yes, but there is more to it than that.

 Pull up at a stop light.
 Slip the clutch and feed the revs.
 You will quietly leave almost anything in your mirrors.
 Sub 5 second 0-100kmh even if you don’t get it cleanly.
 But all business-like, the front wheel will stay firmly planted.
-I even tried to pop the front wheel off of a small pavement; this ended embarrassingly with a confused traction control and ABS system landing me on the neighbors driveway.
+I tried to playfully hop off a small pavement; this ended embarrassingly with a confused traction control and ABS system landing me on the neighbors driveway.

 But in hind sight, in both of these instances, it wasn’t really the bike to blame.
 There is so much being asked of this GS;